Mastering the Skies: The Dawn of Commercial Drones

 Here are some of the specific industries and applications commercial drones are being utilized for:

 On October 18, 2019, Susie Sensmeier received a door-to-door drone delivery to her home in Christiansburg, Virginia.
-The Alphabet-owned company Wings was one of the first companies to receive Federal Aviation Authority approval for this drone service; however, many more retailers are striving to achieve permission to launch this service.
+The Alphabet-owned company Wings were one of the first companies to receive Federal Aviation Authority approval for this drone service; however, many more retailers are striving to achieve permission to launch this service.

 Delivery has never been more instantaneous.
 Consumers can browse a store online, select the product they want, and a few clicks and days – or hours – later, it will be sitting on their doorstep.
 We’ve seen this ability grow and evolve significantly in the past few years; FedEx pioneered overnight delivery, Amazon exploded with its guarantee of two-day delivery, apps like GrubHub bring items to people’s door within the hour.
 Companies are mastering roads, but there is one avenue of delivery that businesses are still seeking to master: the sky.